GsTYPO3/core-patches/README.md

 composer config extra.gilbertsoft/typo3-core-patches.ignore-branch true
 ```

-## Detection of merged changes on update or install
+### Outdated patch detection

 When running `composer update` or `composer install`, the plugin detects changes
-that already exist in the version being installed and suggests removing them.
-If
+that already exist in the version being installed and suggests removing the
-you run Composer with the `--no-interaction` option, the patches are always
+related patches.
+If you run Composer with the `--no-interaction` option, the
-preserved.
-This can be changed by the config `force-tidy-patches` see bellow.
+patches are always preserved.
+This can be changed by the config
+`force-tidy-patches` see bellow.

 Errors may occur if you use the source-dist of packages, which can be solved by
 adding the `config.discard-changes` configuration option to your `composer.json`,